bodrick/awesome/TOPICS.md

 *   [TheAlgorithms/JavaScript](https://github.com/TheAlgorithms/JavaScript) - Algorithms and Data Structures implemented in JavaScript for beginners, following best practices.
 *   [coderaiser/putout](https://github.com/coderaiser/putout) - 🐊  Pluggable and configurable JavaScript Linter and code transformer with built-in ESLint and Babel support for js, jsx typescript, flow, markdown, yaml and json.
 Write declarative codemods in a simplest possible way 😏
 *   [nrwl/nx](https://github.com/nrwl/nx) - Smart, Fast and Extensible Build System
+*   [microsoft/wslg](https://github.com/microsoft/wslg) - Enabling the Windows Subsystem for Linux to include support for Wayland and X server related scenarios
 *   [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node\_modules 📦 dir in your system and how heavy they are.
 You can then select which ones you want to erase to free up space 🧹
 *   [SelfhostedPro/Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.
 *   [JanDeDobbeleer/oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) - A prompt theme engine for any shell.